 Director Jennifer Mitchell

-In her time with DRPT Jennifer has been a key player in a number of high priority transportation initiatives, including legislation that provided dedicated funding and governance reforms for the Washington Metropolitan Area Transportation Authority (WMATA); providing new sources of transit funding from High Occupancy Tolling projects in northern Virginia and Hampton Roads; creation of the Metro Safety Commission; developing new allocation processes for statewide transit funding; extending passenger rail to Roanoke and increasing slots for future trains to Norfolk and Lynchburg; and opening the “Pulse” Bus Rapid Transit system in Richmond, VA.
-She also serves as a board member on several transit agencies across the Commonwealth.
+In her time with DRPT, Jennifer has led several high priority transportation initiatives for the Commonwealth, including a recently announced $3.7 billion deal with CSX to construct the Long Bridge and dramatically expand passenger rail in the Commonwealth; legislation that provided dedicated funding and governance reforms for the Washington Metropolitan Area Transportation Authority (WMATA); new sources of transit funding from High Occupancy Tolling projects in northern Virginia and Hampton Roads; creation of the Metro Safety Commission; developing more rigorous and transparent allocation processes for statewide transit funding; extending passenger rail to Roanoke; and opening the “Pulse” Bus Rapid Transit system in Richmond, VA.
+She also serves as a member of the Commonwealth Transportation Board, and as a board member on several transit agencies across the Commonwealth.

-Jennifer has twenty-five years of experience in the transportation industry, where she has specialized in the planning and implementation of public transit projects, with a particular emphasis on developing strategic financial plans and advancing projects through planning, design, and construction.
+Jennifer has over twenty-five years of experience in the transportation industry, where she has specialized in the planning and implementation of public transit projects, with a particular emphasis on developing strategic financial plans and advancing major projects through planning, design and construction.